skybrud/Skybrud.Umbraco.Redirects/README.md

 - <a href="https://our.umbraco.com/packages/website-utilities/skybrud-redirects/" target="_blank"><strong>Download Umbraco package</strong></a>

 **Umbraco 7**
 There is no Umbraco package available for Umbraco 7.
-Please see either the [Install via NuGet](#install-via-nuget) option above or the [#manual-install] option below.
+Please see either the [Install via NuGet](#install-via-nuget) option above or the [Manual install](#manual-install) option below.

 ### Manual install
 You can also download a ZIP file of the latest release directly from GitHub, unzip, and move the contents to the root directory of your web application.